EricqyHan/EricBlogV2/src/pages/posts/post-079.md

 tags: ["2023", "blogging", "weeks left", "May", "QR Code"]
 ---

-Tonight will be my final full night here at Tiffany.
-I will have one more shift tomorrow for three hours and that it is.
-It's been a long journey.
-I'm excited to see where I find my next place of employment.
+My last three hours begins in about 25 minutes.
+It's been a fun ride.
+Time to finish off strong and see who I can help out before I leave.